GSA/digitalgov.gov/content/events/2018/2018-02-15-dap-learning-series-digital-analytics-program-101.md

 ---
 _The DAP ([Digital Analytics Program](https://www.digitalgov.gov/services/dap/)) Learning Series online trainings are designed for DAP users to increase their skills and understanding of topics relevant to DAP's implementation of Google Analytics_

-This online class will provide an introductory training on how to use [Digital Analytics Program (DAP)](https://www.digitalgov.gov/services/dap/) google anlytics data for DAP users.
+This online class will provide an introductory training on how to use [Digital Analytics Program (DAP)]Google Analytics data for DAP users.

-You'll learn:
+**You'll learn:**

 - basic terms and concepts
 - common web metrics: what they mean and when to use them